Study Description:

 with variations in sex characteristics (VSD or differences in sex development, DSD)

-including those with Turner syndrome with Y chromosome material
+including those with Turner syndrome with Y chromosome material and those with conditions

 Objectives:

-Primary Objectives: After initial evaluation of number and quality of follicles/gametes
+Primary Objectives: After initial evaluation of number and quality of follicles/gametes,

-before and after cryopreservation and thawing, the remaining tissue will be utilized to
+the remaining tissue will be utilized to perform research regarding mechanisms of

-perform research regarding mechanisms of follicle/gametes loss in the included
+follicle/gametes loss in the included conditions.

+a.
 We will perform next generation sequencing on the tissue collected from study

 participants and ovaries from cadaveric organ donors on cardiopulmonary support.